“A man for all climates”

 “The individual [Coochey], who identified as a strident climate sceptic [dangerous man-made climate change sceptic], had expressed frustration with our deliberative democracy [Delphi Technique] sessions,” Steffen explained.
 “So what possible motive could have made him come back for the dinner, if not Columbine-style revenge?
-Not the mediocre main course, that’s for sure.”
+Not the rather mediocre main course, that’s for sure.”

 Since the narrowly-averted slaughter all major Australian universities have had panic rooms installed for their climate staff.